-TUS encompasses 8,343 acres and is located eight miles south of the City’s central business district.
-There are 130 separate buildings on the airport complex that provide nearly 2.5 million sq.ft. of space.
+TUS encompasses 8,343 acres and is located eight miles south of the city’s central business district.
+There are 130 separate buildings on the airport complex that provide nearly 2.5 million square feet of space.
 The Authority continually looks for opportunities to acquire contiguous and nearby properties that are important for strategic and long-range purposes.

 Ryan Airfield, located 14 miles southwest of downtown Tucson, covers 1,804 acres and accommodates a wide variety of general aviation activity.

 The Authority has a long-term lease with the City of Tucson to operate and manage both airfields.